Want to walk out onto the Colosseum arena floor?

 One very cool thing is that with the Colosseum arena ticket you do NOT need to book a tour.

-If when you purchase the Full Experience ticket, you choose the Arena (as opposed to the underground), you will simply be escorted onto the arena floor, allowed 20 minutes there, and then escorted out into the Colosseum.
+If when you purchase the Full Experience ticket, you choose the Arena (as opposed to the underground), you will be escorted onto the arena floor.
+You will be allowed as much time as you need on the arena floor but usually 20 minutes is enough, then when you are finished, you simply exit the arena floor to the main area of the Colosseum to visit the rest of the site.

 But in case you are not a tour person or would rather not invest the time/money, you have the option of just visiting the arena on your own.